awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 The unique identifier for each document\.

 **Note**
-Ensure the role associated with the rule has a policy granting the `es:ESHttpPut` permission\.
+Make sure that the role associated with the rule has a policy granting the `es:ESHttpPut` permission\.

 The following JSON example shows how to define an `elasticsearch` action in an AWS IoT rule:

 ```
 {
-  "rule":{
+  "topicRulePayload":{
     "sql":"SELECT *, timestamp() as timestamp FROM 'iot/test'",
     "ruleDisabled":false,
-    "actions":[
-      {
+    "awsIotSqlVersion": "2016-03-23",
+    "actions":[{
         "elasticsearch":{
           "roleArn":"arn:aws:iam::123456789012:role/aws_iot_es",
           "endpoint":"https://my-endpoint",
           "index":"my-index",
           "type":"my-type",
           "id":"${newuuid()}"
         }
+    }]
   }
-    ]
 }
-}
 ```

-For more information, see the [Amazon ES Developer Guide](http://alpha-docs-aws.amazon.com/elasticsearch-service/latest/developerguide/)\.
+For more information, see the [Amazon Elasticsearch Service Developer Guide](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/)\.

 ------